R installation on Linux

 sudo -i

-- Fetch and import the current key using the following command:
+- Fetch and import the current key.
+When a message appears that

 apt-key adv --keyserver keyserver.ubuntu.com --recv-key '95C0FAF38DB3CCAD0C080A7BDC78B2DDEABC47B7'